MichelleAaa/the-office-supply-outlet/README.md

 # The Office Supply Outlet Website

 A WordPress custom block theme website for an office supply company.
 Built with HTML, CSS, PHP, JavaScript, Bootstrap, and more.
 There are two custom post types, one to add/update FAQ data to the carousel and another to add/update the heading sliders.
-The project utilizes the Woocommerce plugin for the shop functionality and the Advanced Custom Fields plugin for additional fields in the header-slides custom post type.
+The project utilizes the Woocommerce plugin for the shop functionality, the Advanced Custom Fields plugin for additional fields in the header-slides custom post type, and several patterns from wordpress.org.

 ## Project Screen Shot(s)